bebump/pyziggy/README.md

 ```

 The `message_callback` function and consequently the `http_message_handler` function will be called on the message thread, so no synchronization is necessary beyond that point.

+Another class that can be used either for synchronization, or for making a function call asynchronous, is `emkyoot.message_loop.AsyncUpdater`.
+You can call `AsyncUpdater._trigger_async_update()` from any thread and it will result in a call to `AsyncUpdater._handle_async_update()` on the message thread.

 ## Debugging your automations